-- Provide role clarity – Ensure that people are clear about their role and what they are responsible for delivering and how their input feeds into the ‘bigger’ organisational picture.
+- Provide role clarity.
+Ensure that people are clear about their role, what they are responsible for delivering and how their input feeds into the ‘bigger’ organisational picture.
 This approach also applies to team goals, where people are responsible for specific elements of a broader goal.
 It’s essential for people to know with complete transparency, their goals/objectives, who else is involved, and what deliverables are expected by when.

-- Apply consequences consistently and fairly – There is a consequence to all aspects of performance – good and bad.
+- Apply consequences consistently and fairly.
+There is a consequence to all aspects of performance, good and bad.
 The leader needs to apply effective and consistent outcomes for each.
 By doing so, you are providing clarity on performance expectations, ensuring everyone knows where they stand.
-In turn, this build trust – people can see evidence of good performance being rewarded, and below par performance being addressed.
+In turn, this builds trust.
+In simple terms, people can see evidence of good performance being rewarded, and below-par performance being addressed.

-- Delegate, but remain responsible – As a leader, even when you’ve delegated a task, it’s crucial to remain responsible for the outcome and to stay involved.
+- Delegate, but remain responsible.
+As a leader, even when you’ve delegated a task, it’s crucial to remain responsible for the outcome and to stay involved.
 Whilst providing a persuasive argument for delegating, Gallo (2012) suggests, “don’t walk away from a task you’ve delegated.
 Stay involved, but let your employee lead the way.”

-- Support colleague’s ideas – Let your team try to solve problems, rather than suggesting that your ideas need to be delivered verbatim.
+- Support your colleague’s ideas.
+Let your team try to solve problems, rather than suggesting that your ideas need to be delivered verbatim.
 This will grow their competence and confidence to take ownership to resolve issues moving forwards (Browning 2012).

 - Foster a no-blame culture.
 If you are a person that feels the need to identify a culprit if things go wrong, then you can forget about people willingly accepting responsibility.
 Putting is blunt, if this is your attitude, people will be fearful and disempowered.
 Fear causes defensiveness, lack of engagement and aggression, all counter-productive to your aims.
 People need to be able to be innovative with their approach to problem-solving and take calculated risks – things won’t always work perfectly the first time, but they need the freedom to try.

-- Encourage a culture of ownership – For employees to thrive and feel they ‘can’ be accountable, encourage them to think about how they will own their activities and actions, using open questions to facilitate effective discussions.
+- Encourage a culture of ownership.
+For employees to thrive and feel they ‘can’ be accountable, encourage them to think about how they will own their activities and actions, using open questions to facilitate effective discussions.
 When turning up the accountability dial and holding your team accountable, Dave Bailey suggests that one of the most helpful open questions a leader can ask is, “what will you do about it?”
 (Bailey 2019).

-By applying these steps over time, leaders and organisations will encourage and benefit from individual’s that understand and want to own their own space; creating consistently high-performance outcomes for everyone.
+By applying these steps over time, leaders and organisations will encourage and benefit from individual’s that understand and want to be accountable for their own role; creating consistently high-performance outcomes for everyone.
 As Gleeson (2016) suggests, “accountability in the workplace, is probably the single most important element fuelling truly successful organisations”, so it’s well worth taking the time to set people up for success.

 Bailey, D. (2019).
 ‘How to Hold Your Team Accountable,’ The Founder Coach (Online).
 Available: https://medium.dave-bailey.com/how-to-hold-your-team-accountable-9fa57bfb315d (accessed 16th June 2019)